top of page

 • I like old fashioned bartering and am open to that in some cases.
 Are you or your partner or a family member skilled in carpentry or landscaping?
 Does someone in your family love to wash windows or do yardwork?
 These are ongoing needs in my family (and we're not so great at them) Ask me if I have bartering opportunities available.

 • A tenth of all of my receipts is set aside to enable me to help Moms in need.
-I cannot always guarantee that schedule and funds will allow, but ask about reduced cost services for yourself or someone you know in situations of need.

 rebozo logo.JPG